Skip to content

 Authentication

-We support currently for our API customers only API key authentication.
-This api key should be provided as a header parameter.
+Currently, we only support API key authentication for our API customers.
+This API key should be provided as a header parameter.

 Rate-limiting

-Rates are limited however with great margins.
-This to avoid misconfigured clients and to make sure the service is able for every client.
+Rates are limited; however, the margins are generous.
+This is to avoid misconfigured clients and to ensure the service is available for every client.
 The rates are based on IP.
-If for some reason a client violates the rate limit we return a 503 http response code (service unavailable)
+If for some reason a client violates the rate limit, we return a 503 HTTP response code (Service Unavailable).

 Required Request Headers